 Samsung phone

-- On your Samsung settings app, go to General management.
+- In the Samsung Settings app, go to General management.

 - Choose which password manager you want to open: Google or Samsung Pass.
 A list of all your saved passwords will appear.

-- Tap on the icon or name of the account and view the saved password.
+- Tap the account icon or name to view the saved password.

 - View saved passwords on your Android device using Chrome

-Since Android devices use Google Chrome as their default web browser, you can also use this method:
+Since many Android users prefer Google Chrome as their default web browser, you can also use this method:

 - Open the Google Chrome app.